Can chemicals be disposed of down the laboratory sink or drain?

 - Remove any caps from chemical containers;

-- Discard chemical containers and laboratory glassware into a puncture proof, double-lined cardboard box or a container specifically designed for the disposal of glassware not weighing more than 20 pounds when full;
+- Discard uncontaminated broken chemical containers and laboratory glassware into a puncture proof, double-lined cardboard box or a container specifically designed for the disposal of glassware not weighing more than 20 pounds when full;

 - When the box is full, securely seal with tape to prevent any leaks;